AI4Agriculture/PyKGML_development/README.md

   - **n2o_pretrain_data.sav**: the synthetic dataset of KGMLag-N2O.
   - **n2o_finetune_augment_data.sav**: the augmented observation dataset of KGMLag-N2O.

-Each file is a serialized Python dictionary containing the following keys and values:
+Each file is a serialized Python dictionary containing the following keys and values, except that co2_finetune_data has no y_scaler because its Y_train and Y_test are not standardized:

       data={'X_train': X_train,
             'X_test': X_test,